-If EMDR is recommended, for good progress to be made, it’s much better to come weekly but fortnightly may be considered and discussed after a few sessions have been completed.
+If EMDR is the recommended treatment, for good progress to be made, it is better to come weekly although fortnightly may be considered and discussed after a few sessions have been completed.